The Central Bank of Nigeria launched its digital currency called eNaira to help Nigerians buy and sell in Naira with ease online.

 - eNaira does not have interest attached to it so you cannot use it to speculate in order to make profit unlike cryptocurrency.

-One of the similarities between eNaira and cryptocurrency is that both provide a wallet where you can store the currency.
+One of the similarities between eNaira and cryptocurrency is that both provide a wallet where you can store a digital currency.

 How does eNaira work?